aws-samples/shopfloor-connectivity/docs/targets/nats.md

 ### Url
 Server URL(s) for connecting to the NATS server.

-Supports "nats://", "tls://" schemes.
-When using "tls://" scheme, the Tls property must be configured with required certificates and keys.
-**Usage** : Can specify multiple server URLs as a comma-separated list for connecting to multiple known servers.
+The schema for the url can be `nats://` or `tls://`.
+If the scheme is "tls:" then the "Tls" property for the server **could** also be set to specify the required key and certificates - for establishing `mTLS` secured auth.